knowbl/log-based-static-contact-form/README.md

 # Log based static contact form
 ---

-This is a tiny contact form for static sites.
+This is a light weight contact form for self hosted static sites.

 ## Prerequisites